-Please use your University of Toronto email to communicate with the teaching team with regard to personal matters.
+Please use your University of Toronto email to communicate with me with regard to personal matters.
 Please feel free and encouraged to contact the instructor and TAs using the contact information provided on the syllabus.
 Please also include "SOC 202" and a brief description in the subject line.
-I will typically answer emails within 24 hours, during the workweek (i.e., Monday through Friday, between 9 a.m. - 5 p.m.) though occasionally other responsibilities may delay my response.
+I will typically answer emails within 24 hours, during the workweek (i.e., Monday through Friday, between 9 a.m. - 5 p.m.).
 Keep in mind that for simple questions, email is the preferred method of communication.
 However, for longer questions, students should come to office hours.